 4. CLEAN AROUND OUTDOOR CONDENSER UNIT

-The outdoor portion of your home’s air conditioning system works best when it’s clean and free of all debris such as leaves, grass clippings and dirt.
+The outdoor portion of your home’s air conditioning system works best when its clean and free of all debris such as leaves, grass clippings and dirt.
 To clean the outdoor portion of your home’s air conditioning system, use a solution of dish soap and warm water.
-Spray the solution on your the coils and outside cover and allow it to sit for a few minutes.
+Spray the solution on the coils and outside cover and allow it to sit for a few minutes.
 Rinse with a garden hose.
-Use a soft scrub brush if nessesary.
+Use a soft scrub brush if necessary.

 5. BE THERMOSTAT SMART

 If your home’s thermostat is located near a light, television or other heat source, try to move these items, or keep them off as much as possible.
 It could be causing your home air conditioner to run more than is necessary because it thinks the house is hotter than it really is.
 Consider installing a smart thermostat that keeps track of your activity in the home.
 We can also move your thermostat if it is located in the wrong place.
 Please, do not attempt to do this yourself.
 You could hurt yourself or others.

 Use the curtains and blinds in your home to your favor.
 Keep them closed when the sun is shining directly on your home.
 Open them in the evening when the sun is setting.
 Consider installing reflective tint to your windows to keep the sun’s heat out.